TokaLab/VirtualLab/README.md

 * Provide templates for new experiments and simulation chains

 It serves as an educational and research-oriented sandbox to prototype virtual tokamak scenarios.
+VirtualLab is especially useful in:

+* Educational environments
+* Thesis projects
+* Digital twin simulations of tokamaks

 ---